ssube/onnx-web/docs/dev-test.md

       - [ ] should work, run 3 tiles
 - upscale
   - Real ESRGAN
+  - Real ESRGAN
-    - with CodeFormer
+    - x4 with CodeFormer
       - [ ] should work
-    - with GFPGAN
+    - x4 with GFPGAN
       - [ ] should work
-    - without face correction
+    - x4 without face correction
       - [ ] should work
-    - using x2 model and x4 scale
+    - x2 model and x4 scale
+      - [ ] should sort of work: ignores scale and uses x2
+    - x4 model and x2 scale
       - [ ] should fail: tiles
-    - using x4 model and x2 scale
-      - [ ] should fail: tiles
-    - using v3 model and x2 scale
+    - v3 model and x2 scale
       - [ ] should work
-    - using v3 model and x4 scale
+    - v3 model and x4 scale
       - [ ] should work
   - Stable Diffusion
     - using x2 scale